RAK7437/RAK7437C LoRaWAN Configuration

 Set Private Channel

 Use this feature to define custom sub-bands or frequency channel sets that align with your external server’s configuration.
-This reduces interference and facilitates deployment in specialized scenarios.
+This helps reduce interference and facilitates deployment in specialized scenarios.

 Guide Link: How to Configure Private LoRaWAN® Channels on RAK Gateways